Buying Guide for Spotting Scopes

 Specifications

 An important consideration is the magnification level, and the lens diameter.
 A high magnification level will require a large lens.
 For example, a 60X-80mm unit (60X is the magnification, and 80mm is the aperture) is considered to be a highly-sufficient scope.
 It is especially important for glasses wearers to consider eye relief and field of view, since spotting scopes have interchangeable focus lenses.
-Additionally, a large field of view is optimal for moving targets (for example, birds).

 Total cost